 You will save quite a bit of fat and calories by using chicken or turkey sausage in this recipe.
 The nutrition information on the recipe card below was calculated using chicken sausage and it comes to 420 calories per serving.
 That’s low enough that I don’t have any issue at all adding a nice sprinkling of Parmesan to mine.

-Shredded Parmesan adds a nice, salty bite.
-It’s the perfect way to finish of this delicious stew.
+Grated Parmesan adds a nice, salty bite.
+It’s the perfect way to finish this delicious stew.

 - Oven Baked BBQ Chicken